Stinger05189/project-file-exporter/README.md

 The core operational workflow of the application follows a clear, three-step pipeline:

-1.  **File System Scan (`FileScanner`):** When a project is opened or filters are applied, the `FileScanner` recursively traverses the project's source directory and builds an in-memory tree representation (as a nested dictionary) of all files and folders.
+1.  **File System Scan (`FileScanner`):** When a project is opened or filters are applied, the `FileScanner` recursively traverses the project's source directory and builds an in-memory tree representation of all files and folders.

-2.  **Filter Application (`FilterEngine`):** The `FilterEngine` takes this raw tree and iterates through every node.
-It applies the user-defined inclusive and exclusive filter patterns, marking each node as either `"included"` or `"excluded"`.
+2.  **Filter Application (`FilterEngine`):** The `FilterEngine` takes this raw tree and applies the user-defined inclusive and exclusive filter patterns, marking each node as either `"included"` or `"excluded"`.

-3.  **Export Execution (`ExportManager`):** When the user clicks "Export," the `ExportManager` receives the filtered tree and performs the final actions:
-    *   It creates a clean, temporary directory.
+3.  **Export Execution (`ExportManager`):** When the user clicks "Export," the `ExportManager` receives the filtered tree, resolves name collisions, applies extension overrides, and copies the included files to a clean temporary directory.
-    *   It collects a flat list of all file nodes marked as `"included"`.
-    *   It iterates through this list, applying any extension overrides and resolving name collisions before copying each file to the flattened temporary directory.

 ## File Structure
 ```